minjintiger/HomeLab/lab5/README.md

 # HomeLab 5 — Wazuh SIEM Log Monitoring & Custom Rule Correlation

-This lab demonstrates endpoint log collection, attack detection, and custom correlation rule development using the Wazuh SIEM stack.
-The lab originally began as a DVWA web-attack detection project, but after extensive troubleshooting of Wazuh’s Apache log decoders and ingestion pipeline, the environment was re-scoped to focus on stable, reproducible SSH authentication and Nmap network-scan detections.
-This README documents **the entire process**, including the DVWA failure analysis, troubleshooting steps, and the final working detection pipeline.
+This lab shows how I collected logs from an Ubuntu Server using Wazuh, detected Nmap scans and SSH brute-force attempts from Kali, and built a working custom correlation rule.
+This lab originally started as a DVWA web-attack detection lab, but because Wazuh’s web-accesslog decoder kept rejecting DVWA’s Apache logs, I changed the direction to something stable and reproducible.
+Below is the full process, including everything I tried and why I changed the plan.

 ---